RyenCook/cpp-projects/README.md

 # cpp-projects
 Projects for better learning C++

-## contents
+## Content
-1. Arrays
+1. Arrays - Working with varied-dimensional arrays
-2. Classes
+2. Classes - Learning how classes work in C++
-3. Decisions
+3. Decisions - If/Else/Switch
-4. Functions
+4. Functions - C++'s methods
-5. Headers
+5. Headers - C++'s interfaces
-6. HelloWorld
+6. HelloWorld - Given
-7. Loops
+7. Loops - For/While/Do...While
-8. Math
+8. Math - Doing some maths
-9. Operators
+9. Operators - Symbols that do things
-10. Points
+10. Pointers - How to reference and use pointers
 11. Programs
-	1. Cats
+	1. Cats - Foreray into basic OOP with c++
-12. Storage
+12. Storage - Learning how C++ stores objects
-13. Strings
+13. Strings - String mutations
-14. Variables
+14. Variables - Review of variables